lonlander/heroku-flask-deployment-guide/README.md

 pip freeze

-Python dependencies installed details added to requirements.txt pip freeze > requirements.txt
+Python dependencies installed details added to requirements.txt save this file in the directory needed heroku will install necessary dependencies through this , remove uneccessary ones pip freeze > requirements.txt

 Add Procfile

 gunicorn lets us use html files in parallel(need to be updated)

+after that follow this is provided in heroku itself

+Install the Heroku CLI
+Download and install the Heroku CLI.

+If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.

+$ heroku login
+Create a new Git repository
+Initialize a git repository in a new or existing directory

+$ cd my-project/
+$ git init
+$ heroku git:remote -a covid-tracker101
+Deploy your application
+Commit your code to the repository and deploy it to Heroku using Git.

+$ git add .
+$ git commit -am "make it better"
+$ git push heroku master
+You can now change your main deploy branch from "master" to "main" for both manual and automatic deploys, please follow the instructions here.
+Existing Git repository
+For existing repositories, simply add the heroku remote

+$ heroku git:remote -a covid-tracker101